 The Guide is available as hard copy printout by or download it (PDF, 364KB).

-These are short video clips (2-3 minutes each, seven in total) created from powerful material shot for the film, each with a clear learning outcome for viewers.
+These are short video clips (2-3 minutes duration each, 7 clips in total) created from powerful material shot for the film, each with a clear learning outcome for viewers.
 Each clip addresses specific stroke related issues, e.g. food and diet, physiotherapy at home, the impact of stroke on the family unit and mental health and wellbeing.

 The clips are available for screening on DVD, to stream online and to download.

 This is a PDF file created from our experiences of sharing the film throughout all our outreach activity.
-We have worked with advisors from stroke care, medicine, social care and public engagement and added our own guidance for discussion topics before, during and after screening the Extra Materials.
-We are also happy to tailor a Learning Resource Kit in line with any specific requirements you have.
+We have worked with advisors from stroke care, medicine, social care and public engagement and added our own guidance for discussion topics before, during and after screening the Extra Scenes.
+We are also happy to tailor a Learning Resource Kit in line with any specific requirements you have - just ask.